-- 8.1 We continue to map our supply chain in order to assess industry/sector and geographical risk.
-This work is led by our Procurement Business Partner and covers the entire scope of our business. - 8.2 We will develop our supply chain management, through ensuring the robust contract management processes are fully adopted across the organisation. - 8.3 Continue with periodic checks to ensure our supply chain continues to manage their risk of exposure to modern slavery. - 8.4 Where appropriate, we will include reference to the Modern Slavery Act 2015 in our policies and procedures.
+- 34. We continue to map our supply chains in order to assess industry/sector and geographical risk.
+This work is led by our Procurement Business Partner and covers the entire scope of our business. - 35.
+We will develop our supply chain management, through ensuring the robust contract management processes are fully adopted across the organisation. - 36.
+Continue with periodic checks to ensure our supply chain continues to manage their risk of exposure to modern slavery. - 37.
+Where appropriate, we will include reference to the Modern Slavery Act 2015 in our policies and procedures.

-9 Conclusion
+Conclusion

-- 9.1 We have not identified any breaches of the Act during the financial year. - 9.2 We will continue to be vigilant and where a compliance breach is identified, we will act promptly, involve the appropriate lead agencies and feedback lessons learnt in order to minimise the risk of an incident occurring again. - 9.3 We will continue to raise awareness and deliver training to new and existing employees, and we will extend this to our suppliers and contractors, where appropriate.

-9.4 This statement was approved by Board on 12 June 2024 and will be reviewed on an annual basis.
+- 38. We have not identified any breaches of the Act during the financial year. - 39.
+We will continue to be vigilant and where a compliance breach is identified, we will act promptly, involve the appropriate lead agencies and feedback lessons learnt to minimise the risk of an incident occurring again. - 40.
+We will continue to raise awareness and deliver training to new and existing colleagues and we will extend this to our suppliers and contractors, where appropriate. - 41.
+This statement was made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes LHP's slavery and human trafficking statement for the current financial year. - 42.
+This statement was approved by Board on 05 June 2025 and will be reviewed annually and published.